netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

      {}
 ```

-In this example, traffic policy is presented as `FAILOVER`.
+In this example, traffic policy is configured as `FAILOVER`.
 However, the multi-cluster controller supports multiple traffic policies.
 For more information, see the documentation for the traffic policies.

 Apply the GTP resource in both the clusters using the following command:

     kubectl apply -f gtp_instance.yaml

 You can verify that the GSE resource is automatically created in both of the clusters with the required endpoint information derived from the service status.
 Verify using the following command:

     kubectl get gse
     kubectl get gse *name* -o yaml